 The UniqueID is the first four characters of a generated machine identification number.
-You can disable this behavior by toggling the Do not append unique suffix to the salt client ID checkbox in the [Salt > Formula-branchnetwork >].
+You can disable this behavior by toggling the Do not append unique suffix to the salt client ID checkbox in the Specialized-guides > Salt.

+3.5.4.
 Assign Hostnames to Terminals